Why Branding for Startups is So Important

 Too often, companies only look for internal feedback on their new brand.
 However, are your employees your target audience?
 Will they be the ones making purchases from your company on a regular basis?

 Instead, you must research what your customers want and need.
-Failing to do so will result in a new brand which doesn’t resonate with customers.
+Failing to do so will result in a new brand that doesn’t resonate with customers.
 This is how Tropicana lost 20% of sales in the first month of a new brand!
 Customers couldn’t identify and did not trust the brand’s new image.

 Before you begin mocking up logo concepts or crafting a brand voice, do thorough research on everything from what colors customers prefer to what they need from your brand at this point in time.